bachmanna/opentaps-crm2/wordpress/contact-form-7-crm2/readme.txt

 2. Upload plugin to your blog
 3. Activate it
 4. Enter your crm2.opentaps.com client domain and auth token.
 See http://bit.ly/1BEqsS7
-5. Put next fields name in to the Contact Form 7 plugin:
+5. Put the following fields name in your Contact Form 7 plugin.
+They must be spelled exactly like this:
     [text first-name]
     [text last-name]
     [text company-name]